 - Property maintenance: Help organize & clean, light carpentry, painting, projects & repairs

-- Outreach: Post announcements online, share on social media, help with general outreach
+- Outreach: Post announcements online, help build our Etsy account & in general outreach

-- Events: Help set up, clean up, collect donations, help with logistics
+- Events: Help with set up, clean up; collect donations; support logistics & promotions

 - Storytelling: Share our story through blogging, photography, graphics & more